Get road trip ready with this car safety checklist

 Observe the rules around mobile devices in the car

-Before heading off for the day, also make sure any communication devices are fully charged, with their charging cables packed in an easily accessible location.
+Before heading off for the day, check your communication devices are fully charged, with their charging cables packed in an easily accessible location.

 man on phone while looking at car engine